FabricMC/fabric-docs/develop/loader/mod-resolution.md

 ## Nested Mods {#nested-mods-res}

 Nested mods are not required to be loaded, unless they are required by another mod.
-This is usefule for mods that provide additional features to other mods that may not be present, or allowing the parent mod to provide different implementations depending on the environment or other loaded mods.
+This is useful for mods that provide additional features to other mods that may not be present, or allowing the parent mod to provide different implementations depending on the environment or other loaded mods.